donghyuk0605/street-dreams-ultimate/README.md

 ## Firebase Client

-The Firebase client is initialized in [`lib/firebase.ts`](lib/firebase.ts) and exports the Firestore instance and Analytics (when supported).
+The Firebase client is initialized in [`lib/firebase.ts`](lib/firebase.ts) and exports the Firestore instance, Authentication and Analytics (when supported).
+Enable **Email/Password** authentication in the Firebase console and make sure the environment variables listed above are set in `.env.local`.

+The `/login` and `/signup` pages use `signInWithEmailAndPassword` and `createUserWithEmailAndPassword` with the exported `auth` instance.

 ## Phaser Mini Game